Trump administration touts hunting, fishing

 - Last week Zinke issued a new secretarial order designed to increase access to various public lands for hunters and fishers

 Washington (CNN)Toy gun grasped firmly in his hand and a grin plastered wide across his face while he played "Big Buck Hunter Pro," Ryan Zinke could have been a kid at an arcade.
-But the Interior secretary and former congressman was actually in the department cafeteria showing off a the arcade game installed to commemorate hunting season.
+But the Interior secretary and former congressman was actually in the department cafeteria showing off the arcade game installed to commemorate hunting season.

 "To highlight #sportsmen contributions 2 conservation I installed Big Buck Hunter in the employee cafeteria.
 Get excited for #hunting season!"
 Zinke tweeted from his personal account Tuesday.